 Droupadi Murmu’s vote share lowest in more than 40 years

 Out of the 15 elections to the President of India (barring the unanimous election in 1977), the winner’s vote share was more than 90% on only 3 occasions.
 The highest ever vote share was for Dr. Rajendra Prasad in 1957 where he secured 98.99% of the total votes polled.
 Dr. Sarvepalli Radhakrishnan’s vote share in 1962 was 98.25%, the second highest of all time.
 After these two, the only person who secured more than 90% was K.R.Narayanan in 1997 with a 94.97% vote share.
 Dr. A.P.J Abdul Kalam also secured close to 90% vote share, 89.58% to be precise, in 2002.
 These high vote shares were possible because of support to a candidate from across the political spectrum.
 The closer contests were because of the presence of candidates supported by multiple political parties.

 The lowest ever vote share of first preferential votes for a winner was in 1969 when V.V.Giri could secure only 48.01% of the first preferential vote.
 This is the only election when the second preferential votes had to be counted.

-Ram Nath Kovind’s vote share of 65.65% is the lowest for a winner since 1970s.
-Only two other Presidents secured a lower vote share than Mr. Kovind, Dr. Zakir Hussain in 1967 and V.V.Giri in 1969.
+Droupadi Murmu’s vote share of 64.03% in 2022 is the lowest for a winner since 1969.
+Her vote share is slightly less than that of Ram Nath Kovind’s in 2017 when he secured a vote share of 65.65%.
+Only two other Presidents secured a lower vote share than Murmu.
+Dr. Zakir Hussain in 1967, and V.V.Giri in 1969.
 These were the only two occasions when the winner secured less than 60% of the first preferential vote.
-Meira Kumar secured a vote share of 34.35% in 2017 which is the 3rd highest by a second place candidate.
+Yashwant Sinha secured a vote share of 35.97% in 2022 which is the 3rd highest in the history for a second place candidate.